 Every time we were pulled over the Police were so friendly.
 They always gave us really amazing information like the nearest Petrol Station and places we should take a Detour to!

 This will definitely add places on your Jordan Road Trip that you hadn’t even thought about.Amman is the only location across Jordan where the drive is stressful.
 This is simply because it’s like any other city, busy with lots of pedestrians.

 👉If you follow these simple tips to relax when driving, Amman will be a breeze!

-When you go to a Petrol Station anywhere across Jordan, you will never pump your own Petrol.
+When you go to a Petrol Station anywhere across Jordan on your road trip, you will never pump your own Petrol.

 Simply drive up to a pump, tell the attendant how much you want and they will do the rest.

 Every time we went to a petrol station on our Jordan Road Trip we paid the assistant at the pump so didn’t even need to leave the car.

 Tip: Make sure you have some cash if you want to buy anything in the Petrol Station.

 We needed some water desperately and the petrol station near the Dead Sea didn’t accept card (You could only pay for petrol with card Via the attendants outside)